Security Clearance Can’t Be Denied for Intelligence Agency Employees, According to Senate Committee

 The Senate Select Committee on Intelligence passed the FY24 Intelligence Authorization Act in a 17-0 vote on June 14, which includes a provision that prevents discrimination or denial of jobs in government intelligence agencies.

-The bill was proposed by Sen. Ron Wyden, senior member of the committee.
+The bill was proposed by Sen. Ron Wyden, a senior member of the committee.
 “This bill includes historic bipartisan legislation reforming the country’s broken classification and declassification system,” said Wyden in a press release.
 “The bill also includes my provision to ensure that cannabis use will not disqualify intelligence community applicants from serving their country.
 It’s a commonsense change to ensure the IC [intelligence community] can recruit the most capable people possible.
 Finally, the bill includes critically important provisions to protect Intelligence Community whistleblowers.”

 Previously in June 2022, Wyden filed an amendment that “prohibited any Federal agency from denying or revoking an individual’s eligibility for access to classified information solely because of past or present use of cannabis” last year.
 A second-degree amendment reduced to only intelligence agencies, including the Federal Bureau of Intelligence (FBI), Central Intelligence Agency (CIA), and National Security Agency (NSA).
 The original text which described “past or present use” was changed to “pre-employment.”